 All Pathology requests need to be made with an appropriate request form.
-Initial verbal requests for examination will not be accepted until receipt of a request form.
-For additional examinations please refer to the section 'Requests for Additional Examinations'.
+The request form is taken as evidence of consent from the patient for the tests to be performed.
+Initial verbal requests for examinations will not be accepted until receipt of a request form.
+It is important that sufficient information is provided with each request to allow for unequivocal traceability of the patient to the request and specimen.